jfields4733/Jordan/11IP/README.md

 *What is the difference between a clock path and a control path?*

-*How much of this is about clock rates in Hz and the time it takes to get through the FPGA fabric from one place to the other?*

 *How much of this is about the time it takes to get through a series of FlipFLops and how much is about getting through async combinatory circuits?*

 *The video talks about moving pads around.
 Why is this impossible for us?*